Cheap solar panel built in one day

 The cells output is currently undergoing practical testing. |

 Figure 1.
-The back of the solar cell with copper wires attached (left).
-The top of the solar cell with six points pre-soldered onto the conductive strip (right).
+The back of the solar cell with copper wires (top).
+Top of the cell with six points pre-soldered onto the conductive strip (bottom)

 Cells were connected together in series by soldering the three lengths of copper wire to the top of the next cell.